 Note: If you see the following Homebrew error when you run

 brew updateafter you update your computer to macOS 10.13:

 Error: /usr/local is not writable.
 You should change the ownership and permissions of /usr/local back to your user account: sudo chown -R $(whoami) /usr/local

 You can resolve the issue by reinstalling Homebrew:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 NodeJS is required to run the sample application.

 Install Docker.
-On OS X, we recommend Docker for Mac.
+On macOS, we recommend Docker for Mac.

-curl to download and install the latest Minikube release:
+Use Homebrew to install the latest Minikube release: